Rubens House

 Visiting the museum

-The Rubens House is located at the Wapper Square.
-In a glass visitor pavilion in front of the Rubens House, you find a bookshop and the ticket office.
+The entrance to the Rubens House moved from the Wapper Square to Hopland 13 around the corner.
 Visitors can walk through the garden and visit both the studio and the private quarters.

 2599